The Matter of Persecuted Arts - A Heritage of Resilience

 Expressive Arts Focusing - Creative Compassion Blog April 11, 2023 ©Freda Blob

 Art Journal page January 5th, 2023, Intention Setting.
-With photo of artwork of ©Eric Isenburger (1902-1944), Portrait of a Dancer, 1928 Citizen Foundation, Center for Persecuted Arts, Solingen/GER
+With photo of artwork of ©Eric Isenburger (1902-1944), Portrait of a Dancer, 1928

-'Keep up the positive and withdraw from despair having the last word' - this is what I get from the exhibitors as timeless message.
-Their art makes me feel something polyphony inside sounding more than just one voice.
-From all the voices I get, the voice of compassion for creative life is the strongest.
+This art made us feel something polyphony inside sounding more than just one voice.
+From all the voices we got, the voice of compassion for creative life was the strongest

 In 1933 art work of Hölzel and his students (and later colleagues, The Hölzel Circle) was to be exhibited at the National Art Exhibition, but the exhibition was cancelled due to National Sozialist seizure of power.

 Another member of the Hölzel Circle, Maria Lemmé who had been studying with Adolf Hölzel and published his ideas in her book "Thoughts and Teachings", was deported to Terezín in 1942 (official date of death March 28, 1943).
-Almost all of the art of Maria Lemmé had been destroyed except pictures she privatley had given away.
+Almost all of the art of Maria Lemmé had been destroyed except pictures she privatley had given away

-I am chosing Adolf Hölzel as artist of reference for Museum based Creative Compassion practice as his body of work of the 1920-30s is abstract, whereas the work of the Hölzel Circle is semi-abstract or figurative.
+We are chosing Adolf Hölzel as artist of reference for Museum based Creative Compassion practice as his body of work of the 1920-30s is abstract, whereas the work of the Hölzel Circle is semi-abstract or figurative.

 Abstracts offer freedom of expression for the practitioner using Fine Arts pieces and receptive-active arts engagement as tools to build Relational Empathy from aesthetic feeling.
 Abstracts are interactive: It is the viewer, not the artist, who gives meaning to them.